 Files with the following extensions will be read:

-.EEGfile contains the actual raw EEG data.
+.eegfile contains the actual raw EEG data.

-.LOGfile contains annotations for the recording.
+.logfile contains annotations for the recording.

-.21Efile contains the channel and electrode recording system information.
+.21efile contains channel and electrode information.

-.EDF files is currently not
+.edf files is currently not

 Setting EEG references¶